Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-mouse-tracking-eyes.md

   - javascript
 ---

-Today we'll be making this cute chicken follow your mouse!
+Today we'll be making this cute chicken that follows your mouse!
 We will use JavaScript to make the eyes of this CSS chick follow where ever your mouse goes.

 Can you drive this chick crazy? 🐣